Understanding IUI Injection and Trigger Shot: Purpose and Side Effects

 • Ovarian Stimulation: In some cases, an IUI injection coordinates ovulation with controlled ovarian stimulation where medications stimulate multiple follicle growth and maturation for obtaining multiple viable eggs for fertilisation.

-Just like any medication, the IUI injection or trigger shot can have side effects.
+Just like any medication, the trigger shot in IUI can have side effects.
 It’s important to remember that these are generally mild and transient, but it’s essential to be aware of them:

-• Injection Site Reactions: These could include pain, redness, or swelling at the injection site.
+• Injection Site Reactions: Pain, redness, swelling, bruising, or itching at the injection site.

-• Breast Tenderness or Swelling: This is due to hormonal changes induced by the medication.
+• Breast Tenderness or Swelling: Caused by hormonal changes.

-• Mood Changes: Hormonal fluctuations could lead to mood swings or emotional changes.
+• Mood Changes: Hormonal fluctuations may cause irritability, mood swings, or emotional changes.

-• Spotting or Light Bleeding: This symptom is typically minor and tends to resolve quickly.
+• Spotting or Light Bleeding: Minor bleeding, which typically resolves quickly.

 The IUI trigger shot is a powerful tool in fertility treatments, ensuring timely ovulation and increasing the likelihood of conception.
 However, understanding its potential side effects is vital for informed decision-making and managing expectations appropriately.